-US School Violence Fast Facts
+US School Violence Fast Facts | CNN

 May 26, 2000 - Lake Worth Community Middle School - Lake Worth, Florida.
 13-year-old Nathaniel Brazill, after being sent home for misbehaving, returns to school and shoots and kills his teacher Barry Grunow.
 Brazill is sentenced to 28 years in prison.

 February 29, 2000 - Buell Elementary School - Mount Morris Township, Michigan.
-An unnamed six-year-old boy shoots and kills a six-year-old playmate, Kayla Rolland, at school.
-He is removed from his mother's custody and put up for adoption.
+An unnamed 6-year-old boy shoots and kills a 6-year-old playmate, Kayla Rolland, at school.
+He is removed from his mother’s custody and put up for adoption.

 November 19, 1999 - Deming Middle School - Deming, New Mexico.
 12-year-old Victor Cordova shoots and kills a 13-year-old classmate.
 He is sentenced to two years in juvenile detention.

 April 20, 1999 - Columbine High School - Littleton, Colorado.
-18-year-old Eric Harris and 17-year-old Dylan Klebold kill 12 fellow students and one teacher before committing suicide in the school library.
+18-year-old Eric Harris and 17-year-old Dylan Klebold kill 12 fellow students and one teacher before dying by suicide in the school library.

 May 21, 1998 - Thurston High School - Springfield, Oregon.
 After killing his parents the previous day, 15-year-old Kip Kinkel returns to Thurston High armed with a rifle.
 He kills two students in the school cafeteria, a 16 and a 17-year-old.
 He is sentenced to 112 years in prison.